The Woman in Black (play): United States

 After a run at the Old Globe Theatre in San Diego, the play had its New York City debut at the Minetta Lane Theatre opening on 4 June 2001 directed by Patrick Garland and starring Keith Baxter as Kipps and Jared Reed as The Actor.
+Lighting design by Ken Billington.
 The production closed on 8 July 2001 after 8 previews and 40 performances.

 In 2018, Herford presented the first U.S. staging of his West End direction at the Royal George Theatre in Chicago, Illinois.
 The production opened on 18 November and ran through 17 February of the following year, starring Bradley Armacost and Adam Wesley Brown.

 In 2020, the play returned to New York City under the direction of Herford.
 Staged at the McKittrick Hotel, the production recreated the original 1987 Scarborough bar staging in the McKittrick's Club Car.
 It starred Ben Porter as The Actor and David Acton as Kipps.
 Originally opening on 23 January 2020, it closed due to the COVID-19 pandemic in the United States.
 It reopened on 24 October 2021 and closed on 27 February 2022.
 Combining both runs, it played 22 previews and 166 performances.
 The production received the Best Play Revival Award from the Off-Broadway Alliance and was nominated for three Drama League Awards: Outstanding Play Revival and Distinguished Performance for Porter and Acton.
+As of 2025, the production, still featuring Ben Porter and David Acton, is touring North America produced by Pemberley Productions.